 How to Stay Sober?

-Keep in mind that your body and brain had been in the tight grip of drug dependency.
+Keep in mind that your body and brain have been in the tight grip of drug dependency.
 And like a device geared to function in a specific way, it takes hard work and a drastic change in behaviour to reprogram the body towards a healthier and sounder state.
-Although, you can also see results in improving your mental state when doing even the easiest and less stressful activities in your day-to-day routine.
+However, you can also see results in improving your mental state when doing even the easiest and least stressful activities in your day-to-day routine.

 Breaking free from the clutches of drug addiction is no joke.
 If you’ve succeeded in doing this, you deserve all the pats on the back this world can give.
 But the journey to sobriety does not end here.
 As human beings, we are subject to the various temptations of worldly things, illicit drugs included.
 But do not fret, there are ways to shrug yourself off of these urges.